-3.9: PITS AND PITLANE SAFETY:
+7. PITS, PADDOCK & PITLANE SAFETY:

-Pits: Entrants must ensure that the MSA, Circuit Management and Organising Club Safety Regulations are complied with at all times.
-Pitlane: The outer lane or lanes are to be kept unobstructed to allow safe passage of cars at all times.
-The onus shall be on all drivers to take all due care and drive at minimum speeds in pit lanes.
-Refuelling may only be carried out in accordance with the MSA Regulation Q13, Circuit Management regulations and the SRs or Final Instructions issued for each Circuit/Meeting.
+1 Pits & Paddock: Competitors must ensure that the MSA, Circuit Management and Organising Club Safety Regulations are complied with at all times.

+2. Pitlane: The outer lane or lanes are to be kept unobstructed to allow safe passage of cars at all times.
+The onus shall be on all Drivers to take all due care and respect the pit lane speed limits.
+3. Refuelling: May only be carried out in accordance with the MSA General Regulations, the Organising Club Regulations, Circuit Management Regulations and the SRs or Final Instructions issued for each Circuit/Meeting.